 Finally, it was time for Kristin to return to Seattle.
 But it wasn’t goodbye, merely a “see you later.”
 After all, there are never truly any goodbyes, and definitely not with Kristin!

-My dad and I continued down the coast, making it as far as the Devil’s Punch Bowl in Otter Rock.
+My dad and I had a little fun on our southern Oregon road trip segment, getting a little lost on the logging trails when a portion of the highway was shut due to landslides and we didn’t want to backtrack 100 miles to the recommended detour road.
+Eventually, we made it as far as the Devil’s Punch Bowl in Otter Rock.
 We parked near the beach and slept in the car, listening to the sound of the surf and enjoying the stars.
 You might think that sleeping in a car is uncomfortable, but I beg to differ!

 We got up early on Tuesday morning and stopped to get some great photos of the Golden Gate Bridge.
 It seemed we got really lucky with traffic; the last time I went across the bridge it took me over an hour inching along the bridge at night.